Peter00010/coding-challenge-phase1-week-1/Grade generator/README.md

         A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

-This is directed to test conditional statements.
-(use of if and if else)
+--A program to offer quick way to assess and categorize student performance.